2019 ambassador Team

 Since then I've had a lot of fun refining my training approach and becoming more competitive.
 The bike is my favorite discipline - and I'm always plotting my next long ride in Marin, Sonoma, or Tahoe.
 Beyond all of this, however, what has really impressed me about the world of triathlon are the mental and physical benefits of keeping an active lifestyle.

-I consider myself extremely fortunate to have been an Ambassador in 2017.
+I consider myself extremely fortunate to have been an Ambassador in 2017 and 2018.
 The club has built a great community around triathlon training and racing and I look forward to helping new members of the sport feel as prepared and confident as I did in that first Ironman.

 Growing up in Perth, Australia, I've always been around water.
 After swimming competitively for 14+ years I took a little break but couldn't stay away from the pool for too long.
 I moved to San Francisco in 2011 and although I had a blast learning what flip cup was, it didn't quite have the athletic edge I was after.
 I wanted to meet people who also loved to work out and that's where I found GGTC.
 In 2015 I went to what I thought was a very formal happy hour with a sign in sheet, only to find that I had signed away the next ten weekends with the TAG OLY program.
 I went shopping for my first road bike the following day.